Rent growth slows as supply rises but investors eye 2026 uplift

-UK rent growth eased to 2.2% in October 2025 as more homes entered the lettings market, giving renters greater choice but offering portfolio owners a moment to reassess pricing, yields and purchase timing following Zoopla’s latest data release pointing to calmer conditions – but not a soft market – heading into 2026.
+UK rent growth eased to 2.2% in October 2025 as more homes entered the lettings market, giving renters greater choice but offering landlords a moment to reassess pricing, yields and purchase timing following Zoopla’s latest data release pointing to calmer conditions – but not a soft market – heading into 2026.

 Regional rental trends shift as balance returns